florentd01/Project1-boxing/readme.md

 Implements the k-Nearest Neighbor method for classifying boxing moves.
 Can be run as is.

 ## Deep_Learning_Model.ipynb
 Implements the LSTM deep learning method for classifying boxing moves.
-See details in the notebook.
+This notebook includes all the necessary steps for data loading, preprocessing, model creation, training, evaluation, and visualization of results.
+The model is designed to classify various boxing moves from video data.
+For detailed explanations and code, please refer to the notebook.